 Once you are ready to sit down together, it’s time to dive in and start dissecting your budget.
 Before you can start improving your financial situation, you have to get down and dirty with what the actual situation is.
 Get started with the steps below.

-Once you have these 3-4 numbers down, it’s time to move on to finding out just how much money you have (or don’t have) left at the end of the month.
+Once you have these 3-4 numbers down, it’s time to move on to find out just how much money you have (or don’t have) left at the end of the month.

 To get started with a budget, I recommend using the budget printout in my Fun Sized Budget Bundle.
 It’s a very simple basic budget starter that is easy to follow and is perfect if you are new to budgeting.